TIME FLIES

 In the heart of Lyons forest lies Mortemer Abbey, a former Cistercian monastery.
 Continue reading “MORTEMER ABBEY”

-Nicknamed the Queen of Beaches, Trouville is the oldest seaside resort in Normandy.
+Nicknamed the Queen of Beaches, Trouville is one of the oldest seaside resorts in Normandy.
 Continue reading “TROUVILLE BOARDWALK”

 Stopover in Etretat, on the breathtaking Alabaster Coast Continue reading “ETRETAT & MAURICE LEBLANC”